 Below are 5 ways to avoid a c-section that are simple but effective.

 Knowledge is true power!
 Imagine approaching a transformative life event that requires endurance, involves pain, and is unlike anything you have ever experienced with zero preparation.
 Imagine the difference in this experience if this life event was prepared for, if there were people rooting for you, and if you understood the process before you.

 Childbirth is just such a life event.
 Preparation and education can make an enormous difference in not just fear but actual outcome.
 In fact, a great birth class can actually significantly lower the chance of cesarean.

-The preparation of the partner is enormously important too.
+The preparation of the partner is enormously important, too.
 If the partner is terrified of the birth process, that will rub off on the birthing woman.
 It’s just as important to prepare the partner for the birth as much as the birthing person!